herchila/session-guard/CONTRIBUTING.md

 ## 7. Questions?

-If you’re unsure how to implement something or where a feature belongs, open an issue or discussion on GitHub.
+If you're unsure how to implement something or where a feature belongs, open an issue or discussion on GitHub.
 We want this to be a welcoming project for both new and experienced contributors.